Light-Lens/Pastel/README.md

 ## :warning: License and Contributions
 All code is licensed under an MIT license.
 This allows you to re-use the code freely, remixed in both commercial and non-commercial projects.
 The only requirement is to include the same license when distributing.

 We welcome any contributions to Pastel Programming Language development through pull requests on GitHub.
-Most of our active development is in the master branch, so we prefer to take pull requests there (particularly for new features).
+Our development is ongoing and making great progress, but some features may not be fully implemented yet.
+If you encounter any bugs or have any suggestions, please feel free to open an _issue_ or submit a _pull request_.
+Your contributions are greatly appreciated!
+Most of our active development is in the master branch, so we prefer to take pull requests there.